 A casual 1950s every day look with a red shirt dress.
 Note the wide skirt and fitted waist.
 Photo: Tami Meijburg

-Shoes in the 1950s reflected the decade's focus on femininity, elegance, and sophistication, though they also included more relaxed and youthful styles.
+1950s shoes reflected the decade's focus on femininity, elegance, and sophistication, though they also included more relaxed and youthful styles.
 The invention of the stiletto heel in the mid-1950s was groundbreaking.
 Previously, heels had been constructed with wood, which required a broader base for stability.
 In 1956, the discovery of reinforcing heels with an aluminum rod allowed for a slender, high heel, leading to the creation of the stiletto.
 Women quickly embraced this long, pointed heel, which became one of the most popular styles of the decade, both for everyday wear and special occasions.

 Julia is our elegant 1950s pump with a high, thinner heel.